-I simply drew my shapes on a piece of paper, and then cut them out.
-I then traced them on to a thick piece of cardboard and cut those pieces out.
-Sorry there’s not a printable for you.
-I’m not that technically inclined yet.
+To make our cardboard house, I made paper templates by drawing shapes for the walls, roof, doors and windows on a piece of paper.
+I cut those out and then traced them on to a thick piece of cardboard and cut those pieces out.

 To start, I poured a couple of colours of brown paint, and the hooligans covered the sides and the roof of the house.

 Next, I gave them a piece of quilt batting that I had cut to roughly match the size of the roof.
 They coated the roof with glue, and pressed the batting in place.
 Presto.
 A snowy rooftop.

 Then I gave them a sectioned tray filled with crafty bits and pieces, and the fun began!

 The girls spend ages gluing bits and pieces all over their house, and decorating it like they would a real gingerbread house!

 To see all of our easy and affordable Christmas crafts and activities, check out my Hooligans Xmas pinboard!